jbierfeldt/jbierfeldt.github.io/_posts/2018-05-01-implementing-dijkstra.markdown

 ### The Code — Implementation in Javascript

-Ok, now that we understand how the game works, what goals we want the algorithm to accomplish, and why I choose Dijkstra's algorithm to accomplish these goals, we can start to look at the code.
+Ok, now that we hopefully understand how the game works, what goals we want the algorithm to accomplish, and why I choose Dijkstra's algorithm to accomplish these goals, we can start to look at the code.
 Everything is written in Javascript (ECMAScript 2016).
 (Note: Throughout the post, I've hidden a lot of the project-specific implementation details or simplified things in cases where it seemed superfluous or confusing.
 If you want to see the full code all in one place, you can find it [here](</assets/dijkstra/files/pathfinding.js>).)

 #### The ``nodesOnPath`` Object